 Panama has emerged as one of the most popular jurisdictions for crypto projects.
 This trend began in 2022 when SushiSwap DAO voted for a Panamanian setup, sparking a wave of similar arrangements.

 While most industry-agnostic web3 infrastructure projects (such as L2, DePIN, DeAI) register as Cayman foundations, Panama has become the preferred jurisdiction for industry-specific Web3 applications.
-These include DEXs, AMMs, liquid staking protocols, and other DeFi projects, as well as Web3 social applications like prediction markets.
+These include DEXs, AMMs, liquid staking protocols, and other DeFi projects such as derivative platforms, as well as Web3 social applications like prediction markets.

 Why Panama has become popular for Web3 applications